 Then there are 2 more concepts on top of this Energy.

-a.
-Ying and Yang.
+- Ying and Yang.
 This is the concept of duality.
-The world is not of extremes.
+The world is not about extremes.
 It is a balance of Ying and Yang.

-The aim in Feng Shui is to identify the Energy flow in the Environment and the distribution within the property.
+The aim in Feng Shui is to identify the Energy flow in the Environment and direct it to the property.
 The more Energy there is, the better the outcomes for the people in the property.

-10. Is There Any Scientific Basis To Feng Shui?
+Is there Any Scientific Basis to Feng Shui?

 When you state “Scientific Basis”, I assume western science.
-Feng Shui is not science based as in the tenets of western science.
+Feng Shui is not science-based in on the tenets of western science.

 Chinese Metaphysics like TCM (traditional Chinese medicine), Chinese acupuncture and acupressure are accepted in Western society today.
 They are reproducible which give the stated and beneficial result but, it is not based on Western science.
 In other words, it works.
 If it did not, people will not be going back again.
-It would be left in the way side.
-This is an example of evidence based results.
+It would be left by the wayside.
+This is an example of evidence-based results.

 This is the same with Feng Shui.
 There is no basis in Western Science but it is used by many Corporates, small businesses and households in the West.